memfis19/Annca/README.md

 compile 'io.github.memfis19:annca:0.1.0'
 ```
 ## Know issue
-Library has not release yet, so it contains some issues:
+Library has not release yet, so it contains some issues:<br/>
--Quality settings do not switch to accroding media action dynamically
+-Quality settings do not switch to accroding media action dynamically</br>
--Some settings for AnncaConfiguration are still missing
+-Some settings for AnncaConfiguration are still missing<br/>
--Lack of description
+-Lack of description<br/>

 Will be fixed shortly.